 Three youngsters died and 17 people were injured in a roller coaster crash at a London fairground on Tuesday (30 May).

-Three youngsters died and 17 people were injured in a roller coaster crash at a London fairground on Tuesday (30 May).
+Background: Three youngsters died and 17 people were injured in a roller coaster crash at a London fairground on Tuesday (30 May).
 Two children among the injured were reportedly in critical condition.
 Eye-witnesses said screams of delight turned to terror when three cars of the roller coaster, called the "Big Dipper", at the Battersea Fun Fair suddenly plunged backwards down the track and jumped the rails at the bottom.

 When the accident happened, the cars were being winched normally up the 60 feet (18 meters) slope on a cable.
 But then, without warning, they fell back down, smashing up against the Dipper's superstructure leaving a tangle of splintered wood and bleeding bodies.
 The three-section cars had been nearing their highest point when disaster struck.